In this guide

 It is well known that Australians have a love affair with property.
-Whether it be your home, an investment property, a block of land or even a property from where you run your business, we just can’t seem to get enough.
+Whether it’s a family home, an investment property, a block of land or even a property used to run a business, Australians just can’t seem to get enough.

-Also keep in mind that these figures do not include any indirect property ownership through managed funds, property trusts or other investment vehicles, so the exposure to property through SMSFs would be considerably higher.
+Also keep in mind that these figures do not include any indirect property ownership through managed funds, property trusts or other investment vehicles, so the exposure to property as an asset class through SMSFs would be considerably higher.

 Property ownership through an SMSF